25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 - Accessed by browsers

-Server can whitelist certain origins, HTTP methods, headers, and other element of the request.
+Server can whitelist certain origins, HTTP methods, headers, and other element of the request

 - Add CORS middleware: